APTrust/dart-runner/server/README.md

 If you want to run DART on a port other than 8080, start it with this command: `./dart3 -port <number>` where is number is any port number you choose.
 Number should be above 1024 on most systems, because ports below that may be reserved or require root privileges.

+On Mac OS, you will only have to use command-click to open DART3 the first time you use it.
+After that, it should open like any other program.
+We'll resolve this issue when we get Apple code signing in place.

 ## Platform Rationale

 The server component of DART runner will be the successor to DART 2.
 DART 2 is an Electron app that whose maintenance has been time consuming and difficult.
 We chose to write DART 3 in Go as a locally-running web app for a number of reasons, including: